Comparing quantumness criteria: Results Discussion

 \section{Results \& Discussion}

+Let us first make connection with the phase-space approaches mentioned in the introduction.
+We point out that the thermal squeezed states considered here always have a \textit{positive} Wigner phase-space probability distribution, which could make them appear classical.
+Yet, as demonstrated, these states can exhibit quantum features.
+We refer to \Refs{ferraroNonclassicalityCriteriaPhaseSpace2012a,revzenBellInequalityViolation2005,martinCosmicInflationQuantum2019} for detailed discussions of this point.
+Additionally, for these states, the absence of a Glauber-Sudarshan P-representation, which is considered as a sign of non-classicality, is actually equivalent to the non-separability of the state~\cite{Kim:1989zza,campoInflationarySpectraPartially2005a} whose conditions has been computed in \Eq{eq:separability_TMSV}.

-We have identified three different criteria for deciding whether a system behaves quantum-mechanically or not: quantum discord \eqref{eq:discord_2MSS}, violation of Bell inequality \eqref{eq:Bell_2MSS} and separability \eqref{eq:separability_2MSS}.
-We now compare them.
+We now compare the three different criteria for deciding whether a system behaves quantum-mechanically or not: the quantum discord \eqref{eq:discord_TMSV}, the violation of Bell inequalities \eqref{eq:Bell_TMSV} and the non-separability of the state \eqref{eq:separability_TMSV}.
 As mentioned above, the squeezing angle $\varphi$ can be adjusted by rotating the measurement direction in phase space.
-This is why, for the Bell inequality~\eqref{eq:Bell_2MSS}, which is the only criterion depending on $\varphi$, we choose to optimise $\varphi$ in order to get the maximal violation.
+This is why, for the Bell inequality~\eqref{eq:Bell_TMSV}, which is the only criterion depending on $\varphi$, we choose to optimise $\varphi$ in order to get the maximal violation.
 It corresponds to setting $\varphi=0$.
 All three criteria thus depend on $r$ and $p$ only, and are shown in~\Fig{fig:purity_and_squeezing}.
-The colour encodes the value of quantum discord as given by~\Eq{eq:discord_2MSS}, the black dashed line corresponds to the threshold for Bell-inequality violation, \Eq{eq:Bell_2MSS}, while the white line stands for the non-separability criterion as given in~\Eq{eq:separability_2MSS}.
+The colour encodes the value of quantum discord as given by~\Eq{eq:discord_TMSV}, the black dashed line corresponds to the threshold for Bell-inequality violation, \Eq{eq:Bell_TMSV}, while the white line stands for the non-separability criterion as given in~\Eq{eq:separability_TMSV}.

 One can check that, for pure state ($p=1$), all criteria are equivalent: except from the vacuum state ($r=0$), all states have non-vanishing quantum discord, are non separable and violate the Bell inequality.
 In this sense, for a pure Gaussian state, any correlation is quantum in nature.
 For mixed states ($p<1$), non-separability is a necessary but non-sufficient condition for the Bell-inequality violation~\cite{wernerQuantumStatesEinsteinPodolskyRosen1989} (\ie the white line is below the black line), and non-discordant states are separable~\cite{beraQuantumDiscordIts2018} (\ie the dark blue region is below the white line).